kogakure/website-hugo-stefanimhoff.de/app/content/articles/2020-04-18-apps-tools-services.md

 ### Typeface 🖥

 [Typeface](https://typefaceapp.com/) is my favourite font app.
-It’s simple and beautiful, the price is fair and does all I need.
+It’s simple and beautiful, the price is fair and it does all I need.

 ### Blender 🖥